 Honda B16: Engine Basics and Specifications

-There is one big reason that the B16 engine is so famous amongst JDM enthusiasts: horsepower per liter.
-Horsepower per liter is a measurement of horsepower liter of displacement.
-Although this measurement is far from perfect, it is an excellent way to measure an engine’s efficiency.
-A highly inefficient engine won’t make very horsepower or torque.
-While Honda’s B16 makes a pretty small amount of torque, it revs very high and is designed to rev that high.
+While Honda’s B16 makes a pretty small amount of torque, it revs very high, and horsepower is just an equation of torque and RPM.
 The result is a peak of 187 horsepower from just 1.6L!
-If a Mustang from the same period (4.6L) were to make that much horsepower per liter, it would make 553 horsepower (instead it made anywhere from 225 horsepower to 260 horsepower excluding any specials models like the Cobra).
+If a Mustang from the same period (4.6L) were to make that much horsepower per liter, it would make 553 horsepower (instead, it made anywhere from 225 horsepower to 260 horsepower, excluding any special models like the Cobra).

 - Production Run: 1989 – 2000